Samar AzemHead Coach

 Prior to joining the staff at Mercer, Azem served as an assistant coach at Brevard College, working with recruiting, team travel arrangements, scouting and game-day preparations.
 She also developed strength and conditioning programs for the Tornado players in addition to assisting in the compliance department.

 Azem brings extensive club and camp coaching experience to Anderson.
 While at Mercer, she trained goalkeepers at the Central Georgia Soccer Association and the Macon Soccer Club, two of Central Georgia’s largest soccer clubs.
-Axem has trained and evaluated young players at Carolina Elite Soccer Association and has also organized and overseen camp and clinic sessions with a number of top Georgia clubs in the Atlanta region.
+Azem has trained and evaluated young players at Carolina Elite Soccer Association and has also organized and overseen camp and clinic sessions with a number of top Georgia clubs in the Atlanta region.

-During her collegiate playing career at Campbell University, Azem helped lead the Fighting Camels to the A-Sun conference regular-season and tournament championships in 2004 and the following season she was named to the All-Atlantic Sun Conference Tournament Team for her performance in goal as she helped the Camels return to the conference tournament title match.
+During her collegiate playing career at Campbell University, Azem helped lead the Fighting Camels to the A-Sun conference regular-season and tournament championships in 2004 and the following season she was named to the all-Atlantic Sun Conference Tournament Team for her performance in goal as she helped the Camels return to the conference tournament title match.
 Azem also garnered A-Sun all-academic recognition and earned the squad’s Coaches Award twice (2005-06).

 The Jos, Nigeria, native competed at the Hillcrest School where she was a three-sport standout.
 During her final three years at Hillcrest, Azem was the team captain for the soccer, basketball and volleyball squads.
 She also earned the soccer team's MVP award in 2001 and was voted as the Senior Class President in 2003.